Jonathan Gonzalez GarciaVisiting/Exchange research student

-Robert Southey: Letters Written During a Short Residence in Spain and Portugal, ed. with Cristina Flores and Tim Fulford.
+Robert Southey: Letters Written During a Short Residence in Spain and Portugal, editor with C. Flores and T. Fulford.
 Begun 2017, ongoing.
 Publication: contracted to Routledge, 1 vol. 2020.

 Articles in refereed journals:

-(with Cristina Flores) ‘Spanish Literature and English Romanticism: Lope de Vega and The Beauty of Angelica in Robert Southey’s Letters from Spain and Portugal,’ Bulletin of Spanish Studies, forthcoming 2020.
+(fully co-authored with C. Flores) ‘Spanish Literature and English Romanticism: Lope de Vega and The Beauty of Angelica in Robert Southey’s Letters from Spain and Portugal,’ Bulletin of Spanish Studies, XCVI: 8 (2019), 1-29.

 ‘Poetic Industry and Abominable Superstition: Robert Southey on Lope de Vega,’ Romanticism on the Net, 68-69 (2017), 1-30. <https://ronjournal.org/>